FEDSCornell/FEDS.github.io/NASS/readme.md

 	3. This view is mainly created for the fresh fruits and vegetables study.
 3. Depending on the indexed view, we created views: PM.NassProduction, NassPrice and NassYield for the produce models.

+4. The [NASSQUICKSTATS_SourceData].[LUT].[NassNaics8] SQL table is created by the python script: ProductionUpdate2012_2019.py to show the link between NASS data and NAICS8 data.
+5. The NassNaics8 and the production, price and yield views are used to create annual production, price and yield views.

 ## Updates in April and May 2020
 1. Updated the source data of NASS survey crops on April 30, 2020